gamenumi/ph-enhanced/README.md

 * Improved & Added extra Help menu
 * New Lucky Balls to get your lucky drops from the magic ball with extra drops
 * Custom Prop Hunt Hooks (see: http://project.wolvindra.net/phe_faq/#game_hooks)
+* Updated props prediction (lag compesated) so players can now shoot them with proper
+* New Sound cue when round is about to end
+* Added "Waiting for Players..." option, with numbers of minimum player settings
 * and many more!

 ## Required Addons